v6d-io/v6d/docs/notes/developers.rst

    developers/troubleshooting.rst
    developers/roadmap.rst

-Vineyard is an open-source project and has been accepted by CNCF sandbox in April, 2021, and indeed made successfully by the open-source community.
-We are striving to engage people in the community to help us make vineyard better and you could find the community welcoming and responsible by join our Github discussion or Slack channel:
+Vineyard is an open-source project that was accepted into the CNCF sandbox in April 2021.
+It has been successfully developed and maintained by the open-source community.
+We are committed to engaging community members to help us improve Vineyard.
+You will find our community welcoming and responsive by joining our Github discussions or Slack channel:

 .. panels::
     :container: container-lg pb-4